 Evidence amassed over the past 20+ years has pointed to fundamental shifts needed in traditional L&D practice to support better business outcomes.
 Yet, for the most part we’ve struggled to make these shifts.
-Now disruption in our lives and workplaces has ended many traditions, rapidly introduced new work arounds, and left many working through the messy spaces in between.
+Now disruption in our lives and workplaces has ended many traditions, rapidly introduced new workarounds, and left many working through the messy spaces in between.

 There has never been a better time for L&D to support change and to seize the day¹.
 How can L&D make the most of the opportunity presented by the ‘in-between’ space?
 How can we move beyond the spontaneity of seizing the day to actually harvesting the day wisely?

 Adopting business value as your north star is a critical foundation².
-Even with the best intent to refocus on business value, the in-between space presents challenges to meet our aspirations.
+Even with the best intentions to refocus on business value, the in-between space presents challenges to meet our aspirations.
 It’s time to start working smarter with the community around us.